klebgenomics/KlebNNSsero/README.md

 # Meta-analysis of K and O serotype distributions and coverage, from Klebsiella pneumoniae neonatal sepsis in African and South Asian countries

-This repository includes data and code from the paper: "Distribution of capsule and O types in Klebsiella pneumoniae causing neonatal sepsis in Africa and Asia: Bayesian analysis of genome-predicted serotype prevalence and coverage to inform vaccine development" (Stanton et al, 2025).
+This repository includes data and code from the paper: "Distribution of capsule and O types in Klebsiella pneumoniae causing neonatal sepsis in Africa and South Asia: meta-analysis of genome-predicted serotype prevalence and potential vaccine coverage" (Stanton et al, 2025).

 Inputs to the modelling are in `data_*/`, model outputs are in `outputs_*/`, and the fitted models (R objects) are available in figshare.